luispflamminger/spotify-genre-prediction/README.md

 - If you install new packages use
   `python -m pip freeze > requirements.txt`
   to add the package to the requirements file

+## How to use Jupyter in VSCode
+- You can open the Python Interactive Window from the command palette by running
+  `Jupyter: Create Interactive Window`
+- You can create a new Jupyter Notebook from the command palette by running
+  `Jupyter: Create New Blank`